abe-101/abe-101/README.md

 - 🔭 I’m currently working on completing Harvard's CS50
 - 🌱 I’m currently learning Java and SQL
 - 📖 I'm forever greatful for studying K.N.King's book on C.
-- 👬 I’d be happyAnd you will get the HTTP port 80 and HTTPS port 443 is on the list to collaborate on a project written in C, Java or python
+- 👬 I’d be happy to collaborate on a project written in C, Java or python
 - 📫 How to reach me: Shoot me an email: abe at habet.dev